Team Services | TFS 2017 | TFS 2015 | TFS 2013

 Copy capacity planning from the previous sprint

-Feature availability: This feature is currently supported only from Team Services or the web portal for TFS 2015 Update 1 or later version.
+Feature availability: This feature is available from Team Services and the web portal for TFS 2015.1 and later versions.

 By copying the capacity from the previous sprint, you save time.
 With the basics defined, all you have to do is adjust the capacity based on individual and team days off and capacity allocation per activity.

 For example, here we choose Sprint 2 and copy the capacity set for Sprint 1.